Ada-Developers-Academy/core-unit-2/intro-to-web-development/activity-layers.md

 1. Client (the end-user's browser)
 1. Your online store's web servers

+### User Reviews a Fictional Product: Application Layers

-1. Continue to use the same fictional e-commerce store.
+Continue to use the same fictional e-commerce store.

 Continue to imagine a user who wants to write a review for a product.